NickIanez/nickianez/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Artificail Intelligence
+- 🔭 I’m currently working on Artificial Intelligence
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...